Welcome to the Long Preston Heritage and Village website.

 The village benefits from several large, tree lined, village greens, with many footpaths leading direct to the surrounding hills.
 Long Preston has just over three hundred households, and is a friendly community with many residents working in the village, as well as commuting to the neighbouring towns.

-The village boasts two excellent pubs with first rate cuisine:
+The village boasts an excellent pub with first rate cuisine:

-The Boar's Head, on Main Street and The Maypole Inn by the Maypole Green.
+The village's other pub The Boar's Head, on Main Street, in the centre of the village is currently closed.
 Long Preston's other main focal point is the village shop & post office - open twelve hours daily (8am-8pm), seven days a week.
 The village's Endowed Primary School is well attended, serving not only Long Preston but also some of the outlying hamlets, and has recently had an annexe added for pre-school children.

 The residents organise a wide range of village clubs and activities, many centred on the Village Hall.
 The annual May Day celebrations are a popular event, with maypole dancing on the village green, and stalls and displays on the village and school playing fields.

 The railway station on the edge of the village gives access to Skipton, Bradford and Leeds in one direction and to Settle, Carnforth and Carlisle in the other.
 There are also regular bus services to Skipton and to Settle, except on Sundays.